-Normally the program will be open when the Schools are closed for inclement weather (Snow Day).
-However, if a State of Emergency or City Emergency is declared indicating that residents should stay home from work unless they are essential emergency personnel, we will be closed.
+Normally the program will be closed when the Schools are closed for inclement weather (Snow Day).
 When a snow or storm emergency is declared during after-school hours, program staff will notify parents to pick their children up as soon as possible.
 A qualified staff person will remain with the children until everyone has been picked up.
-During school vacation weeks, Program snow closings will be announced on WBZ-TV 4 and the Y-Facebook Page.
+During school vacation weeks, Program snow closings will be announced on our website and the Y-Facebook Page and/or via e-mail.